PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 The Mbed Linux OS CLI is a command-line interface for developing with Mbed Linux OS.
 Mbed Linux OS CLI supports
 the following operations on Mbed Linux OS devices:

  * List all available devices on the network and select device from a list.
-This will allow to ommit optional device address parameter when using other Mbed Linux OS CLI commands.
+This will allow to omit optional device address parameter when using other Mbed Linux OS CLI commands.
  * Get a shell on a device.
  * Copy a file to/from a device.
  * Run a command on a device.

-In order to use Mbed Linux CLI, you need to [set up networking](#network-setup) on the target device and [set up Mbed Linux CLI](#setting-up-mbed-linux-cli) on your development PC.
+In order to use Mbed Linux OS CLI, you need to [set up networking](#network-setup) on the target device and [set up Mbed Linux OS CLI](#setting-up-mbed-linux-os-cli) on your development PC.
 You can [view the code on GitHub](https://github.com/ARMmbed/mbl-cli).

 ## Network setup